GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/user-agent/index.md

 *  [Migrate from UA string to UA-CH](https://web.dev/migrate-to-ua-ch/): a tutorial for web developers
 *  [User-Agent snippets](/docs/privacy-sandbox/user-agent/snippets/): code
-  snippets to transform the current user-agent string to the reduced format for testing
+  snippets to transform the current User-Agent string to the reduced format for testing
 *  [Digging into the Privacy Sandbox](https://web.dev/digging-into-the-privacy-sandbox)